Education Research Current About VU Amsterdam NL

 • Recommendation: This is an ideal course for first year students.

-• Target audience: Research master and PhD students in business and management or related fields
+• Target audience: This course is only available for research master and PhD students in business and management or related fields

-• Admission requirements: All participants are expected to be proficient in English
+• Admission requirements: All participating students are expected to be proficient in English.

 Would you like to register or want to know more?